-This bread machine cranberry bread is stuffed with dried cranberries & chopped walnuts.
+This bread machine cranberry walnut bread is stuffed with dried cranberries & chopped walnuts.
 It is delicious and perfect as toast or as a crunchy sandwich bread.
-Our cranberry bread is not a sweet “quick bread” (i.e. banana bread).
-Rather, it is a nutty & slightly sweet “traditional” bread.
-This is a great recipe if you are looking for a fun bread to make for breakfast & lunch or to serve as a tasty side dish.
+My cranberry bread is not a sweet “quick bread” (e.g. banana bread).
+Rather, it is a nutty & slightly sweet “traditional” sandwich bread.

-Bread Machine Cranberry Bread (with Chopped Walnuts)
+Bread Machine Cranberry Bread with Chopped Walnuts

 Key Ingredients – Dried Cranberries & Chopped Walnuts

-- 1 1/8 Cups – Milk (lukewarm) – 1 1/8 cups of milk is equivalent to 1 cup and 2 tablespoons of milk – 259 milliliters
+- 1 1/8 Cups – Milk (warm) – 259 milliliters – FYI – 1 1/8 cups of milk is equivalent to 1 cup and 2 tablespoons of milk

 - 4 Tablespoons – Unsalted Butter (softened) – 57 grams